Day-by-Day / November 3, 1805

 The "Quick Sand" River

-Government Island, Portland, OR Walking on the southern shore, Clark is unable to cross a river full of quicksand.
-The boats continue to a large island full of ponds and enjoy a “Sumptuous Supper” of swans, brant, and ducks.
-In Philadelphia, Charles Willson Peale observes two of Lewis’s animal specimens.
+Moving down the Columbia River above present Portland, Oregon, Clark is unable to cross a river full of quicksand—today’s Sandy River.
+They continue to a large island full of ponds and enjoy a “Sumptuous Supper” of swans, brant, and ducks.

 Quicksand River